 Papier mache, screen-printed vellum, ink, wax, raw pigment, paint, dressmaker's pins (dimensions variable), 2015.

 These imagined ecologies embody a sense of eternity despite the fragility of the materials used to create them.
 Two ideas inform this work: The first is a theory that an astronomical body called Theia collided with Earth billions of years ago; some scientists hypothesize that the debris from that impact became our moon.
 The second is the notion of solastalgia, defined as an existential melancholia experienced with the desolation of a loved home environment.
 Coined by ecological philosopher Glenn Albrecht, the term refers to a homesickness that takes hold when one is still at home.
-I imagine these pieces as existing in the moment of Theia's fatal collision, in the minds of unknown creatures, whose temporal yearning foretells that of humans on Earth.
+I imagine these pieces as existing in the moment of Theia's fatal collision, in the minds of unknown creatures, whose temporal yearning foretells our own.